xythobuz/xythobuz.github.io/input/projects/quadcopters/rc_equipment.md

 <!--% backToParent() %-->

-Over the year I have grown quite the collection of self-made or customized gear.
+Over the years of flying quadcopters and other stuff I have grown quite the collection of self-made or customized gear.

 ## Spectator Monitor

 When out flying alone or with a partner, often people walk their dogs nearby or families go on a walk together and see us.
 This often sparks a conversation.
-For these occasions, it turned out to be very useful to have some kind of second scree and receiver with me.
+For these occasions, it turned out to be very useful to have some kind of second screen and receiver with me.

 A friend of mine even has a spare cheap set of FPV goggles with him most of the time.